zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 called [vector spherical harmonics](https://en.wikipedia.org/wiki/Vector_spherical_harmonics#Alternative_definition).
 They are an extension of the scalar spherical harmonics (Equation 17.58) to vectors fields on the surface of a sphere.
-Like the scalar spherical harmonics, they form a complete set of orthogonal basis functions [Morse and Feshbach].
+Like the scalar spherical harmonics, they form a complete set of orthogonal basis functions \[[19](#references) (ch 13.3)\].
 Unlike the vector spherical wave functions, they do not depend on the radial distance \\(r\\).

 Most properties of the vector spherical harmonics are a direct consequence of the fact that they are built on the scalar spherical harmonics combined with the radial basis vector \\(\bm{e_r}\\).
 For instance, the symmetry property of Equation 17.60 leads to